day8/re-frame/docs/SubscriptionsCleanup.md

    item-sorter)
 ```

-Now it is easy to test `item-sorter` independently (assuming it was a bit more complicated).
+Now it is easy to test `item-sorter` independently.

 ### And There's Another Benefit